ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 deavored to persuade Baum, that these were
 the loyal people of the country flocking to his
 standard.
 The iudians were the first to dis­
-cover the truth. &quot;The woeds ar
+cover the truth. &quot;The woeds are
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_hildene_ver01:data:sn84023209:00202199276:1856091801:0652/pct:67.262330,18.205161,24.571122,31.185004/!600,600/0/default.jpg"/>
 </td>